 Today make your own way to the bus station, then sit back and relax, enjoying the local scenery on the way to Stavanger.
 The bus travels along the scenic coastline to Bergen and the journey takes approximately 5hrs.
 Or you can choose to take the ferry from Bergen to Stavanger (5.5hrs).
 On arrival in Stavanger, make your own way to your hotel.
-Overnight at the Thon Hotel Maritim or similar.
+Overnight at the Thon Hotel Stavanger or similar.

 Breakfast at your hotel then make your own way to the ferry wharf for the cruise to Prekestolen (Pulpit Rock), east of Stavanger.
 This amazing sightseeing tour takes three hours, with the famous Pulpit Rock in the starring role – and a impressive supporting cast of waterfalls, idyllic islands and magnificent scenery.
 On board the boat there is a sun deck and kiosk.
 Please note: the operation of the Pulpit Rock cruise is dependent upon weather conditions and requires a minimum of 15 persons to operate.
-Overnight at the Thon Hotel Maritim or similar.
+Overnight at the Thon Hotel Stavanger or similar.

 Breakfast at your hotel and end of arrangements.